20 Stunning Everest Basecamp Trek Photos to Inspire your Adventure

 I just finished my first-ever Bearfoot Theory group tour led by guiding company Anywhere Plus, where I was joined by 8 of YOU on an epic 11-day trek to Everest Basecamp.
 I’m confident to say that for every one of us in the group it was a top life experience.
 The huge mountains combined with the cultural experiences and the personal feats made for one hell of a trip.
 Another great thing about the trip was our guide Karl was a professional photographer and snapped a ton of amazing shots of us throughout the trip.
 So many of the Everest Basecamp trek photos of our group in this post were taken by him.

-I did daily vlogs which will soon be posted to my YouTube channel (please subscribe!), and I will also be sharing a deeper review of our journey here.
+I did daily vlogs which will soon be posted to my YouTube channel (please subscribe!), and I also published a full trip report and Everest Basecamp Planning Guide here.
 In the meantime though, I wanted to share 20 of my favorite Everest Basecamp trek photos to give you a flavor of what there is to see and do in Nepal and get your gears ticking in case we are to offer another one of these trips….(want to come on the next one?
 Leave a comment and tell me where you want to go).

 Ok, now to the Everest Basecamp trek photos!